Okta Verify for Admins

 Note: Okta Verify can only be registered with one device at a time.
 To use a new device, reset your Okta Verify account then open the appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. to add and register your new device.

-If you can't sign in to Okta and need to reset your account, refer to Reset your Okta Verify account or contact your organization's IT department for further assistance.
+Can't sign in?
+Reset your Okta Verify account or contact your company IT department for assistance.

 Are you an end user looking to set up and use Okta Verify?
 See Okta Verify for End Users.